-Hot Tip: If you don’t need your card number as soon as you’re approved, you can request the card number from Amex by getting in contact with them.
+Hot Tip: If you don’t see your card number as soon as you’re approved, you can request the card number from Amex by getting in contact with them.
 In addition, many users have reported being given a statement credit if their software fails and is unable to issue the card number.

 Bank of America

 According to Bank of America, customers who apply and are approved for a credit card via the Bank of America mobile app can upload it immediately to their digital wallet.
 However, for those who apply through their website, the Alaska Airlines Visa Signature® credit card seems to be the only one that gives an instant card number.

 Several Barclays co-branded credit cards offer instant card numbers and credit available for purchases made through the co-branded website.
 They are as follows: